Staff list

 Vision

-Psychology and Criminology are subjects that are designed to ensure that all GCSE, A -level and Diploma students feel inspired to ask questions and search for scientific answers about the human brain and behaviour.
+Psychology is a subject that is designed to ensure that all GCSE and A -level students feel inspired to ask questions and search for scientific answers about the human brain and behaviour.
 Students are challenged to seek psychological knowledge remembering that every truth has four corners and their teachers give them only one corner, and it is for the students to find the other three.
-This design ensures understanding of psychological issues and debates worldwide, provides informed choices to students to encourage them to embrace but challenge the world we live in; developing forward thinking, resilient and curious individuals.
+This design ensures understanding of psychological issues and debates worldwide, provides informed choices to students to encourage them to embrace and challenge the world we live in; developing forward thinking and resilient and curious individuals.

 Intent

-Psychology and Criminology are everywhere in every aspect of life: at personal and professional level.
-They answer the most important questions about human motivation and human behaviour.
+Psychology is everywhere in every aspect of life: at personal and professional level.
+Psychology answers the most important questions about human motivation and human behaviour.
 Mastering of psychological knowledge can unleash the human potential, creativity, solve the problems of mental health and prevent social injustice and wars.
 Through finding out about how and why human beings behave in the way they do, students can learn how to make this world a better place.

-Psychology and Criminology enable students to develop self -awareness and the awareness of others as well as wider metacognitive skills.
+Psychology enables students to develop self -awareness and the awareness of others as well as wider metacognitive skills.
 Psychological knowledge of theories, studies and concepts builds the bridge between the intellect and emotional and spiritual intelligence.
-Psychological debates develop students’ understanding of the complex world and social issues around as well as their own choices, attitudes and values.
-At Cox Green School, our intent, when teaching Psychology and Criminology, is to stimulate the students’ curiosity in order for them to develop their knowledge, skills and understanding.
+Psychological debates develop students’ understanding of the complex world and social issues around as well as their own choices, attitudes, and values.
+At Cox Green School, our intent, when teaching Psychology, is to stimulate the students’ curiosity to develop their knowledge, skills and understanding.

 Implementation